 Ethnic - African American Rhinoplasty Alar Base Reduction

 Alar base reductions are notoriously difficult in the Ethnic population.
-There is always some asymmetry of the nostrils even before the surgery so asymmetry after the surgery can become more noticable.
+There is always some asymmetry of the nostrils even before the surgery so asymmetry after the surgery can become more noticeable.
 Your asymmetry is not that bad and correction can make things worse.
-That said the pics you posted are not that clear so its difficult to give you good advice.
+That said the pics you posted are not that clear so it's difficult to give you good advice.

 Alar base reduction surgery